Franmil Reyes Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).
+- Rangers pitchers combine to allow 12 home runs (0.8 per game), the fourth-fewest in baseball.

-- Eovaldi (1-1) pitches for the Rangers to make his third start this season.
+- deGrom gets the start for the Rangers, his fourth of the season.
+He is 1-0 with a 4.32 ERA and 27 strikeouts through 16 2/3 innings pitched.

-- The right-hander last appeared on Friday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The righty last pitched on Wednesday against the Kansas City Royals, when he tossed seven innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.